envault/envault/README.md

 ## Update guide

 After you update Envault from this repository, please run the following commands on your server.
-If you're using a platform like Laravel Forge, these can be added to your deploy script -
+If you're using a platform like Laravel Forge, these can be added to your deploy script:

 ```
 composer install